 Although a Title VII plaintiff need only prove that a protected status was “a motivating factor” for an adverse employment action, Desert Palace, Inc. v.
 Costa, 539 U.S. 90, 101 (2003), an ADEA plaintiff may not proceed on a mixed-motives theory.
 Gross v.
 FBL Financial Services, Inc., 557 U.S. 167 (2009).

 Despite the fact that both Title VII and the ADEA prohibit discrimination “because of” a specified protected status, other “textual differences between Title VII and the ADEA . . . prevent . . . [application of] Desert Palace to federal age discrimination claims.”
 Gross, 557 U.S. at 175 n.2; see also Univ. of Tex.
 Sw.
 Med.
 Ctr. v.
-Nassar, 133 S. Ct.
-2517, 2527 (2013).
+Nassar, 570 U.S. 338, 343 (2013).
 Specifically, 1991 amendments to Title VII, but not to the ADEA, provide that discrimination is “established” when a plaintiff shows the protected status was “a motivating factor” for the adverse employment actions.
 Without this additional language in the ADEA, the Court held in Gross that “a plaintiff bringing a disparate-treatment claim pursuant to the ADEA must prove, by a preponderance of the evidence, that age was the ‘but-for’ cause of the challenged adverse employment action.
 The burden of persuasion does not shift to the employer to show that it would have taken the action regardless of age, even when a plaintiff has produced some evidence that age was one motivating factor in that decision.”
 Id. at 180.
 Thus, earlier Ninth Circuit cases applying the same standards to disparate treatment cases under the two statutes must now be read in light of Gross.

 In describing the “but for” standard applicable in ADEA cases, the Court in Gross noted: